Isaac Hull: Command of USS Ohio and European Squadron

 From 1839 to 1841 Commodore Hull was in command of USS Ohio the flagship and the European squadron.
 The European squadron included the frigate USS Brandywine and sloops-of-war USS Preble and USS Cyane.

 Death and legacy

 Rendered unfit for further service by age and ill health, he spent the next two years on leave.
 Commodore Isaac Hull died at the age of 69 in Philadelphia, Pennsylvania and was interred in Laurel Hill Cemetery.

 The U.S. Navy named five ships in honor of Isaac Hull, including: USS Commodore Hull, USS Hull (DD-7), USS Hull (DD-330), USS Hull (DD-350), and USS Hull (DD-945).

 The Commodore Isaac Hull Memorial Bridge spanning the Housatonic River between Derby and Shelton is named after him.

+Hull Avenue in the Bronx, New York is named in honor of Hull.

+Hull Street in Richmond, Virginia is named in honor of Hull.

 Hull Street in Montgomery, Alabama is named in honor of Hull.
 It runs parallel to streets named after other Barbary War/War of 1812 naval heroes.

 Fort Hull, a fort built along the Federal Road during the Creek War, was named in honor of Hull.

 Hull Street in Savannah, Georgia, is also named for him.